robtweed/ewd-qoper8-vistarpc/README.md

 - ewdVistARPC.m which you'll find in the ewd-qoper8-vistarpc module directory in the path /mumps.
 Save and compile this with the routine name ewdVistARPC

+If you're using Cache, you can use the XML export version of each of these routines, eg from within the namespace where you want the routines to reside you can import, save and compile the routines programmatically as follows:

+      w $system.OBJ.Load("/home/rob/ewd/node_modules/ewd-session/mumps/ewdSymbolTable.xml","ck")
+      w $system.OBJ.Load("/home/rob/ewd/node_modules/ewd-qoper8-vistarpc/mumps/ewdVistARPC.xml","ck")

+      ;Note: modify the file paths appropriately for your configuration

 By default, the master process (/example/ewd-vista-express.js) will start Express and tell it to listen on port 8080.
 If you want to use a different port, edit this line in the master process file: